kalbasit/kalbas.it/content/about.md

 At the age of 18, I moved to France to get my education done

-## Linux History
+## Linux/Unix History

 Linux, in many ways, has had an important impact on my career.
-Here's the timeline of my involvement in Linux distributions:
+Below, you can find the timeline of my linux history:

 - 2001: After trying many different distributions, I've settled on using Debian.
 - 2005: Ubuntu has just recently came out, and delivered a much nice interface